 His gallery work ranges from drawing, painting, collage/mixed media to assemblage and alternative photography.
 His artwork has been exhibited extensively both locally and nationally.

 Jeff has been awarded 2nd place prize for his mixed media assemblage titled Bird in Hand at The Delaplaine Visual Art Center National Juried Exhibition.
 This is the second year he has received this prestigious honor.
 Exhibition locations include: Marin-Price Contemporary, Chevy Chase MD, Kentlands Mansio, Gaithersburg MD, The Bertaux Gallery, Baltimore MD, the Fleckenstein Gallery, Towson MD, Mary Condon Hodgson Gallery, Frederick MD, The Delaplaine Visual Art Center, Frederick MD, The Washington County Museum of Fine Art, Hagerstown MD, National Illustrators Invitational Exhibition at The Pennsylvania School of Art and Design, Lancaster PA, The Chi Gallery, Brooklyn NY, and at the prestigious Society of Illustrators in New York City.
-He was a member of the Artists' Gallery in Frederick, MD for 10 years, and is now a partner at NOMA Gallery. https://nomagalleryfrederick.com/jeff-bohlander/
+He was a member of the Artists' Gallery in Frederick, MD for 10 years, and is now a partner at NOMA Gallery.

 He currently teaches High School art and is an Adjunct Professor at Frederick Community College and at Shepherd University in Shepherdstown, WV.
 Before that He was an Adjunct Professor at Maryland Institute College of Art in Baltimore, MD in the Illustration Department.

-I use many combinations of materials in my work.
-Always experimenting and pushing my comfort zone.
+I use many combinations of materials and emergin mediums in my work.
+Always focused on experimenting and pushing my comfort zone.
 Using combinations of mixed media, including found collage, ephemera, drawing mediums, various image transfer methods, printmaking, alternative photography, found object, and assemblage.
 All work is constructed in layer upon layer, starting with the wood, canvas or found surface.